NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 This should be followed, as before, by creation of a DEM and a triangulation error image.

-A comparison of the results given these two ways of doing stereo is shown in :numref:`asp-ba-example`.

 Bundle adjustment aims to make the cameras more self-consistent but offers no guarantees about their absolute positions (unless GCP are used), in fact, the